Aqua-0/TrpfdUpdater/README.md

 # TRPFD Manager

 Build a single `romfs/arc/data.trpfd` that points to loose files from one or many mods.
 No manual merging.
-Ordered packs decide winners on conflicts.
+Ordered packs decide winners on conflicts. **This is meant as an alternative to TrinityModLoader, if you prefer that, then please use that.**

 ---